 ArcGIS Enterprise 10.5 and 10.5.1 portals do not support the content deletion policy.
 Content shared to these participants will not be deleted.
 You should unshare any items that were previously shared to the collaboration workspace.

-I have shared a feature layer by reference from ArcGIS Enterprise to ArcGIS Online.
-The option to allow access to the portal through HTTPS only is disabled.
-In ArcGIS Online, when I try to view the shared feature layer in Map Viewer, I am prompted with "Error: The layer, [layername], cannot be added to the map."
+I've disabled the option to allow access to the portal through HTTPS only.
+In ArcGIS Online, when I try to view feature layers shared by reference in Map Viewer, I am prompted with "Error: The layer, [layername], cannot be added to the map."
 What's happening?

 In the ArcGIS Online Map Viewer, this error is used to inform the user that the requested content may not be added to the map.
 By default, ArcGIS Online is configured to only allow access through HTTPS.
 Verify that the ArcGIS Enterprise feature layer service URL is using HTTPS.
 If it is not, update the service URL to use HTTPS.
 To see how, follow steps in this article.